Romaniv1912/simple_api/README.md

   you can override this file with `.env` file to set the dev environment
 >- run docker-compose from `app.yaml` or you can set your relationship by changing
+>- run in your virtual environment `alembic upgrade head` to apply all migrations into DB

 To run API use the command or run with IDE